Get insider access

 N/A

-The Roku Streambar has fairly low latency, so you don't notice much delay between the audio you hear and the video you see.
-Some apps and TVs compensate for latency differently, so your real-world experience can vary.
+Latency is fairly low.
+You don't notice any delay between the audio you hear and the video you see on screen.
+Some apps and TVs compensate for latency differently, though.

 Connectivity